-Trees, plants and all Natural Areas which are to be preserved must be marked and protected by flagging, fencing or barriers.
+Trees, plants and all Natural Areas which are to be preserved must be protected by flagging, fencing or barriers.
+Care must be taken during construction to protect indigenous trees following the initial site preparation.
+This includes no construction vehicles, equipment or supplies being parked or stacked under the drip line of major trees.
 Any trees or branches removed during construction must be promptly cleaned up and removed from the construction site.